mccomaschris/thunder-cli/README.md

 ## Features

-- 🔧 Site provisioning with PHP, Nginx, and MySQL
+- 🔧 Site provisioning with PHP, Nginx, MySQL, Redis, and more
 - 🔐 SSL via Let's Encrypt or Cloudflare Origin Certificates
-- ⚙️ Cron/scheduler management
+- ⚙️ Scheduler and cron management
-- 📦 Zero-downtime deployments
+- 📦 Zero-downtime deployments with shared `.env`, releases, and rollbacks
 - 🛠 Remote `.env`, logs, and Artisan command execution
-- 📂 Multiple server support with centralized config
+- 📂 Multiple server support with centralized global config
-- 🧼 Rollback and release pruning
+- 🧼 Rollback support and automatic release pruning

 ---